 1. Monte Palace Tropical Garden

-Perched on a breathtaking hillside boasting beautiful views of famed Funchal Bay, Monte Palace is a bit of a misnomer.
-While the property itself is jaw-droppingly stunning, it´s not an actual palace where royalty lives as one might expect.
+Perched on a breathtaking hillside boasting beautiful views of the famed Funchal Bay, Monte Palace is a bit of a misnomer.
+While the property itself is jaw-droppingly stunning, it's not an actual palace where royalty lives as one might expect.
 Instead, in the 18th century, it was a historic and thriving luxury hotel that attracted only the creme de la creme of clientele.